hanassser/my_blog/data/blog/java-data-structure.md

 ---
 title: 'Java Data Structures - Collections and Map'
-date: '2024/4/5'
+date: '2024/4/14'
 lastmod: '2022/3/10'
-tags: [yes]
+tags: [Java, Data Structure]
-draft: true
+draft: false
-summary: '///'
+summary: 'Time to check out the documentation again!
+And think about the big O, time complexity and space complexity!
+Remember data structure is used to store and operate data.'
 images: [/static/images/jds.png]
 layout: PostLayout
 ---

-## Time to check out the documentation again! :P
+### 💥 Time to check out the `documentation` again!
+### 💥 Think about the big O, `time complexity` and `space complexity`!
+### 💥 Remember data structure is used to store and operate data.
+---

 ## Why there are Collection Interface and Collection Class
 The Collection interface **defines the contract** for classes representing collections of objects, the Collections class provides **utility methods** for performing common operations on collections.
 The separation between the interface and the utility class allows for flexibility and modularity in the Java Collections Framework, making it easier to work with collections in Java programs.